Sign up to our mailing list and be the first to know about coming events and important information.

 Dr J Chuang, Dentist, Australia

 âThe Australian accredited 10905NAT Graduate Diploma of Digital Orthodontic Treatment offers comprehensive training in the field, gives the candidate the opportunity to do things in a self-paced manner, while getting a personalised 1-on-1 learning experience with Dr Vandana Katyal.
+It was an excellent choice for me and gave me the flexibility to get the well-designed training done in my own time frame.
+I would strongly recommend the course to any practitioners who is looking to up-skill themselves with a no-compromise high quality course, while also having to juggle between busy practices and family schedules.â

 Want to know more about E-learning?
 Watch an overview of our innovative and user-friendly E-learning portal here